codee-com/open-catalog/Checks/PWR068/README.md

 > end program test_implicit_interface
 > ```
 >
-> In this example, the manually declared interface for `factorial` is
-> incorrect; the dummy arguments are declared as `real` instead of `integer`.
-> This error won't be caught at compile time, and will still result in an
-> unexpected output during execution.
+> Generally, manual `interface` blocks should be reserved for cases where
+> module procedures aren't applicable, such as calling interoperable C/C++
+> procedures, dummy procedures, and procedure pointers.

 > [!TIP]
-> When interoperating between Fortran and C/C++, it's necessary to manually
-> define explicit interfaces for the C/C++ procedures to call.
-Although this is
-> not a perfect solution, since there are no guarantees that these interfaces
-> will match the actual C/C++ procedures, it's still best to make the
-> interfaces as explicit as possible.
-This includes specifying details such as
-> argument intents, to help the Fortran compiler catch early as many issues as
+> Many modern Fortran features require explicit interfaces, including
+> assumed-shape arrays, optional arguments, procedure arguments, and more.
+> Avoiding implicit interfaces is therefore also a prerequisite for writing
-> possible.
+> robust modern Fortran.

 > [!TIP]
-> If modifying legacy code is not feasible, create a module procedure that wraps
+> If modifying legacy code is not feasible, consider creating module procedures
-> the legacy procedure as an indirect approach to ensure argument compatibility.
+> that wrap the legacy ones.
+This provides safer interfaces for call sites
+> while preserving existing implementations intact.

 ### Related resources